Martin-Frei/ML_training/KNMeans/KNMeans.md

-# 💠 K-Means Clustering – Summary
+# 💠 K-Means Clustering – Summary "The Pinguins"

 ## What is K-Means?